Nathanael Greene: Memorials

 The Nathanael Greene Homestead in Coventry, Rhode Island, features Spell Hall, which was General Greene's home, built in 1774.
 Greene commissioned cabinetmaker Thomas Spencer to build a desk and bookcase, likely to be put in this new home.
 The desk and bookcase is now at the High Museum of Art in Atlanta, Georgia.
 It was built in East Greenwich, Rhode Island, in the Chippendale Style.
-An inscription is written in graphite on an interior drawer that says that the desk originally belonged to Nathanael Greene.
+An inscription written in graphite on an interior drawer says that the desk originally belonged to Nathanael Greene.

+Mulberry Grove Plantation

+Mulberry Grove was abandoned after the Revolutionary War and, on April 18, 1782, the State of Georgia bought it for General Greene as a reward for his service during the war.

+In 1793, seven years after Greene's death, Eli Whitney produced the cotton gin at Mulberry Grove.
+Whitney was the tutor to Greene's children.
+A large ginning machine was built on the plantation in 1794, the foundation of which is still there.

+The Mulberry Grove Site is on the National Register of Historic Places.